 The Blame Game

-Unfortunately, our first reaction in these and other trials, tests and temptations isn’t usually trust.
+Unfortunately, our first reaction in trials, tests and temptations isn’t usually trust.
 It’s blame.

 The blame game can be very easy to play.
 Too easy.
-And maybe, when blaming others doesn’t work, we blame God.
+When blaming others doesn’t work, we blame God.

 Blame avoids getting at the root cause, the desires that entice us.
-As a result, blame avoids us taking responsibility for our parts in any situation.
+As a result, blame avoids taking responsibility.

 Responsibility is hard and uncomfortable.
-Taking responsibility means admitting we’re at least somewhat at fault.
+Taking responsibility means admitting we’re at fault.
 It means admitting the need for us to change.
-Focusing on blaming others also takes immense energy.
-It also holds off victory in our lives.
+Focusing on blaming others also takes immense energy and holds off victory in our lives.

-When we decide to take responsibility, we can finally experience true growth.
-We then discover true freedom as the chains of blame fall way and victory becomes a reoccurring reality.
+When we decide to take responsibility, we finally experience true growth.
+We discover true freedom as the chains of blame fall away and victory becomes a reality.

 Taking responsibility also shows integrity, which makes following Christ more appealing to non-Christians.
 It’s a conscious choice we must make over and over again but one that pays big dividends — freedom that leads to victory.

-When we take responsibility for the role we play in trials, tests and temptations, we show trust in God.
-We show we trust that He has equipped us with the gifts, abilities and experience needed to struggle to victory.
-We trust that He’s doing the same for others too.
+When we take responsibility for the role we play in trials, tests, and temptations, we show trust in God.
+We show we trust that He has equipped us with the gifts, abilities, and experience needed to struggle to victory.
+We also trust that He’s doing the same for others, too.

 “…we also exult in our tribulations, knowing that tribulation brings about perseverance; and perseverance, proven character; and proven character, hope; and hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us.”
 (Romans 5:3-5)